-Owned - Using your own channels, where you can control the content.
-Eg, your website – including any ebooks and white papers you have produced and host on site – as well as your blog and business’ social media platforms.
-Don’t just think Facebook, Twitter & LinkedIn, but also consider other social channels such as YouTube, Instagram, Pinterest and Snapchat.
+Owned - Using your own channels, where you can control the content, like your website – including any eBooks and white papers you have produced and host on site – as well as your blog and business’ social media platforms.
+Don’t just think Facebook, Twitter and LinkedIn, but also consider other social channels such as YouTube, Instagram, Pinterest and Snapchat.

 Email marketing also comes under owned.
 Although building a subscriber list is hard work, it is a useful and effective distribution tool, promoting new and interesting content to people who already know about you and are interested in what you do/can offer.

 Although owned media is considered to be free, you do need to factor in the amount of time needed to maintain it.
 It can be very labour intensive to build an online community, and it is definitely a case of the more the merrier when it comes to content creation on your owned channels, check out our content FAQ's to answer some initial questions you might have.

 Earned media involves others sharing your content.
 It is, in essence, the equivalent of online word of mouth and is the vehicle that drives traffic, engagement and sentiment around a brand.